 Dog-Friendly Sightseeing in Port Macquarie

-Unfortunately, some of the attractions located around Port Macquarie are not dog-friendly.
-Not surprisingly, dogs are not allowed at the Koala Hospital (make sure you book in advance at the moment for a ticket).
-Plus dogs are not allowed at the Sea Acres Rainforest Centre (as it’s located in the small Sea Acres National Park) or at Timbertown in Wauchope (due to the working animals).
+Some of the top attractions around Port Macquarie are unfortunately not dog-friendly.
+Not surprisingly, dogs are not allowed to visit the wonderful Koala Hospital.
+Dogs are also not allowed at the Sea Acres Rainforest Centre (as it’s located in the small Sea Acres National Park) or at Timbertown in Wauchope (due to the working animals).

-Instead, check out these dog-friendly sightseeing options around the Port Macquarie area…
+Instead, check out these fun dog-friendly sightseeing options around the Port Macquarie area.

 1. Follow the Coastal Walk